-Thanks to Google Books Advanced Search.
-At least for users within the United States, Gooble Books provides an unparalleled ability to perform full-text searches on innumerable books, magazines, and sometimes scientific journals.
+Finally, we relied heavily on Google Books Advanced Search.
+At least for users within the United States, it provides an unparalleled ability to perform full-text searches on innumerable books, magazines, and sometimes scientific journals.
 The majority of our citations were uncovered by date-restricted searches on words and phrases, such as bicycle, velocipede, stability, unstable, balance, gyroscope, caster, trail, no hands, or their foreign-language equivalents.